Stjørna IL

-Stjørna Idrettslag is a Norwegian sports club from Stjørna at the Fosen peninsula in Trøndelag.
+Stjørna Idrettslag is a Norwegian sports club from Indre Fosen Municipality in Trøndelag county, Norway.
+The club is based in Råkvåg, at the inner part of the Stjørnfjorden on the Fosen peninsula.
 It has sections for football, track and field, basketball, Nordic skiing, biathlon, and swimming.

 Råkvåg Stadion is the home ground for the football team.

 History

 Founding and early history (1932–2000)

-The sports club was founded on 3 December 1932.
+The sports club was founded on 3 December 1932 as the sports club for Stjørna Municipality (now part of Ørland Municipality and Indre Fosen Municipality).
 Initially, the main sports were skiing and track and field, especially cross-country skiing and running.
 The relay called Stjørnastafetten has been arranged every year since 1945.

 Stjørna established the annual ski marathon called Stjørnfjellrennet in 1949 in cooperation with IL Fjellørnen.
 The ski marathon has since had participants like the Grønningen brothers.

 On 5 July 1973 Råkvåg IL was incorporated into Stjørna IL.
 At the end of the 1970s, the home ground named Råkvåg stadion was finished.
 That led to a lot of interest in football, and both junior and senior teams were created.
 The senior teams were dissolved after the 1991 season due to lack of players.
 A section for handball was created in 1973 and then again dissolved by 1993.